gschmutz/nosql-workshop/01-environment/Lightsail.md

 ssh -i LightsailDefaultKey-eu-central-1.pem ubuntu@18.196.124.212
 ```

+## Connecting to a Terminal on the Lightsail

+There are two options for connecting to a terminal

+  1. use **Connect using SSH** from the Lightsail Web console
+  1. use a client (Putty on Windows or Terminal on Mac/Linux) to connect via SSH using the SSH key.

 ## Connecting to Services from Client

 For accessing the services in the cloud, we have to options:

-  * use a SSH Tunnel
+  1. use a SSH Tunnel
-  * open the ports on the firewall
+  1. open the ports on the firewall

-Due to the fact, that the lightsail instance is exposed to the public internet, opening the ports is not the best idea.
+Due to the fact, that the Lightsail instance is exposed to the public internet, opening the ports is not the best idea.
 Using an SSH tunnel is much more secure.

-### SSH Tunnel as a Socks Proxy
+### 1. Use a SSH Tunnel as a Socks Proxy

 Opening an SSH tunnel is different on Windows and Mac.
 The following short description shows how to create the tunnel on Windows and on Mac OS-X.